Call for Abstracts open

 The call for abstracts is now open.

 Submissions should be original, and comply with usual copyright requirements.
-Submitted abstracts will be peer-reviewed by the conference review panel and notifications to authors of successful submissions will begin from 30 September.
+Submitted abstracts will be peer-reviewed by the conference review panel and notifications to authors of successful submissions will take place during November 2018.

 Submissions are accepted on the basis that at least one presenter must register and attend the conference.
 Early bird registration (by 23rd December 2018) is recommended for presenters and ensures the presentation is included in the conference program.

 Accepted authors will have the opportunity to submit full papers for consideration for publication in a special edition of Distance Education, vol. 1, 2020.
 These submissions will be due after the conference, by the end of May 2019.